arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The PLC program layer will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.

 The Arduino sketch will handle data exchange bound between the PLC program layer and the IoT Cloud platform.
-Here are two important elements that you should always have well characterized:
+The '__PLCOut.Shared_Variable__' and '__PLCIn.Shared_Variable__' manages shared variables that facilitate communication between the two systems.
+Let's break down each:

-- '**PLCOut.Shared_Variable**' : Every variable that **comes** from PLC program layer.
+- __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the IoT Cloud platform.
+In other words, it represents output from the PLC program.
+It could be sensor readings, status information, or any other data that the PLC program is designed to generate and share.

-- '**PLCIn.Shared_Variable**' : Every variable that **goes** to PLC program layer.
+- __PLCIn.Shared_Variable__: Conversely, this variable refers to the data that is being sent to the PLC from the IoT Cloud system.
+This is input for the PLC program.
+It could be commands, configuration data, or other information that the IoT Cloud system sends to control or interact with the PLC.

-These are the transporter variables that will allow to exchange information between the PLC program layer and the IoT Cloud platform.
-The `Shared_Variable` tag defines the name of the variables you want to receive or take data to.
-This concept is essential to have a synchronized PLC IDE environment and IoT Cloud platform.
+In most industrial IoT applications, the PLC program layer will be responsible for direct control of machinery or processes based on its programming and input it receives, while the IoT Cloud platform will often be used for higher-level management, analytics, and remote control capabilities.
+The `Shared_Variable` in both cases allows for real-time communication between these two layers.

-## Instructions
+## Example Implementation

 We will now continue with a demonstrative example to show you how both features are integrated.
 The example will consist of an IoT Cloud dashboard and a PLC IDE project file configured with an Opta™.